 - I’m a self-professed personal development junkie—my favorite teachers are Tanya Geisler and Kate Swoboda aka “Kate Courageous”, and their work tends to inform the emotional side of my coaching.

 With Annie and our very poor selfie skills on display.

-Some more official things about me…
+A few “official” things about me…

-+I received my book coach training with Author Accelerator, led by one of the industry’s top book coaches, Jennie Nash.
+I received my book coach training with Author Accelerator, led by one of the industry’s top book coaches, Jennie Nash.